DionneMaguire/maths-quizz/README.md

 ### Introduction page

 The first screen the user sees is the introduction modal.
-This very simple asks the user 'How many questions can you answer in 30 seconds?'.
+This very simply asks the user 'How many questions can you answer in 30 seconds?'.
 There is a button to press to start the quiz.
 Again very simple and easy for the user.
 I have added that the button color goes from pale blue to dark blue when the user hovers over the button.
 I have used a red background and black text so that it is bold and easy to read.

 ![introduction screen](documents/images/intro.png)